 Finding environmentally friendly solutions are not easy.
 In a 2019 interview, Brooke Asleson, the pollution prevention coordinator for the Minnesota Pollution Control Agency states that

 “There are a lot of products out there that are advertised as safe and eco-friendly.
 But there are no regulated labeling requirements for de-icing products, so it’s hard to know for sure if that’s true.”

 Sadly, returning to sand and coffee grounds might be the only known eco-solution – for now.

 Serious Health Trade-Offs

 Magnesium Chloride in today’s Snow and Icemelt is one of many chemicals widely used today with a well-known and serious health impact.
 Fire retardants released routinely on so many West Coast fires is yet another.
 While magnesium chloride may prevent vehicular accidents and fire retardants save land and homes as immediate, and no doubt desirable effects, there are serious, lasting environmental consequences.
+Water is a precious resource.
 Let’s hope someone feels inspired to research better materials and solutions!
 The planet needs it!
 We need it!